txhammer68/docs/index.md

   * Using Node JS to get info and notify timer events
 * Wallpaper slideshow to use picture metadata exif info to show location/description of photo on wallpaper <br>
 <br>
 Like my work?
-Just won the lotto?<br>
+Just won the lotto?
 [Donate to my PayPal Account](https://paypal.me/taylorcm68)